 Heresh Fattahi (JPL)

 Scott Baker (UNAVCO)

 Gareth Funning (UC Riverside)

-This short course will be available via WebEx for those who would like to attend virtually.
-Please indicate when you register if you will be attending the meeting in Boulder or virtually.
+In person or virtual participation is available for this short course.
+Please indicate when you register if you will be attending the meeting in person or virtually.

 Please contact Donna Charlevoix, UNAVCO: donnacunavco.org.